cositools/cosi-atmosphere/README.md

 This module requires the MEGAlib code, available [here](http://megalibtoolkit.com/home.html).
 Among other things, MEGAlib simulates the emission from any (MeV) gamma-ray source, simulates the instrument response, performs the event reconstruction, and performs the high-level data analysis.
 See the above link for more details regarding the MEGAlib package.

 ## Getting Help <br />
-For any help/problems with running the data challenge module please contact Chris Karwin at: christopher.m.karwin@nasa.gov.
+For any help/problems with running the atmosphere module please contact Chris Karwin at: christopher.m.karwin@nasa.gov.

 ## Purpose <br />
 Calculates atmospheric response and background for MeV gamma rays.
 This library is still under initial development.